tomascupr/codexMCP/README.md

 ## Troubleshooting

-• `codex: command not found` → run `npm i -g @openai/codex`, ensure npm’s *global* bin directory is on `$PATH`.
+• `codex: command not found` → run `npm i -g @openai/codex`, ensure npm's *global* bin directory is on `$PATH`.
 • Logs not written → check permissions for `~/.codexmcp`.
-• Long delay before first answer → normal, model container has to warm‑up.
+• Long delay before first answer → normal, model container has to warm-up.

 ---

 ## License

 MIT‑0 – see *LICENSE* if present.